Skip to content

 98. Evidence of fire monitoring and management?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that it has an internal fire response system and fire extinguishing equipment to protect local residents, including palm farms and employees, from fires caused by traditional firefighting activities by indigenous people in the vicinity of the project site.
-In addition, it conducts periodic fire prevention and response training not only for employees but also for local residents.
+The company reports that its subsidiary, PT BIA has its own fire response system to protect palm farms, employees, and local residents from fires caused by traditional slash-and-burn activities of indigenous people near the business site.
+It reports that it has sufficient firefighting equipment, including fire accident response manuals, fire watch towers, fire hydrants, fire extinguishers, and firefighting clothing, and also conducts periodic fire prevention and response training for employees and local residents.

 99. Details/number of hotspots/fires in company estates?